huggingface/transformers/docs/source/model_doc/tapas.rst

         ...         optimizer.step()

-You can then fine-tune :class:`~transformers.TFTapasForQuestionAnswering` using native TensorFlow as follows (shown here for the weak supervision for aggregation case):
+Equivalently, fine-tuning :class:`~transformers.TFTapasForQuestionAnswering` in native TensorFlow can be done as follows (shown here for the weak supervision for aggregation case):

 .. code-block::